acidrums4/ideawave/README.md

-# ideawave
+# Ideawave

 Jekyll/HTML/CSS refactor of [ideawave.ca](https://www.ideawave.ca/), [which was done originally in WordPress](https://web.archive.org/web/20210507223400/https://www.ideawave.ca/).
-Pages and blog posts were brought with a custom Python scrapper using [BeautifulSoup](https://pypi.org/project/beautifulsoup4/) and converted to Markdown with [html2text](https://pypi.org/project/html2text/).
+Pages and blog posts were brought from the archived version with a custom Python scrapper using [BeautifulSoup](https://pypi.org/project/beautifulsoup4/) and converted to Markdown with [html2text](https://pypi.org/project/html2text/).

 ## Installation